How Does an SSD Work? An In-Depth Look at Solid State Drives

 SSDs write data by manipulating the electrical charge in each cell, representing a bit as either a high or low charge.
 This is achieved by using floating-gate transistors, which can trap and hold an electrical charge even when the power is off.

-Writing data to an SSD involves sending an electrical current to a group of memory cells, which alters their charge state.
+An SSD works by writing data by sending an electrical current to a group of memory cells, which alters their charge state.
 However, SSDs don’t just overwrite data like HDDs.
 Instead, they must first erase the old data in entire blocks before new data can be written.

 The erase process occurs in blocks, while writing occurs in pages.
 A page is the smallest unit of data that can be written, typically around 4KB.
 A block is made up of many pages and can be 128KB or more.
 To change a single bit in a block, the SSD must erase the entire block first.
 This results in more complex operations when writing and erasing data compared to an HDD, where individual bits can be directly changed.